 - Prepare and present written, oral and technical reports.

 - Serve as a Ridge Trail Council ambassador to partners, stakeholders, advocates and the public.

 KNOWLEDGE AND SKILL REQUIRED:

-- Minimum five years of directly related work experience in land use planning, community organizing, and/or natural resource management.
+- Trail Program Manager: Minimum four years of directly related work experience in land use planning, community organizing, and/or natural resource management.
 Experience in project and/or program management.

 - Strong organizational and relationship building skills and ability to effectively collaborate and communicate with diverse stakeholders.

 - Knowledge and direct experience with trail planning, design, environmental review and permitting preferred.

 - Experience negotiating, tracking, and managing implementation of contracts.

 - Experience with park agency, land trust real estate transactions and trail easements preferred.